keebio/keebio-docs/docs/iris-build-guide.md

 !!! info "MYTH: Keys will be reversed if the Pro Micro is reversed"
     TRUTH: **This is totally not the case, so pay attention!** Soldering the Pro Micro on backwards will short VCC and Reset together, preventing you from flashing.
 Even if flashed beforehand, it will do nothing meaningful in this orientation.

+!!! warning "For Viterbi 2.0:"
+    Both of the Pro Micro boards are oriented the same way (flat side towards you), unlike the Iris/Levinson/Nyquist.
+Make sure you match up the PCB markings to confirm.
+Ignore the images of the Iris Right half here.

 Right half:![](assets/images/iris/2KMFIE4.jpg)

 Left PCB on the left, right PCB on the right:![](assets/images/iris/x950DTT.jpg)